r-lib/vctrs/tests/testthat/_snaps/error-call.md

       <error/vctrs_error_subscript_oob>
       Error in `my_function()`:
       !
-Can't subset elements that don't exist. x Location 10 doesn't exist.
-      i There are only 2 elements.
+Can't subset elements that don't exist. i Location 10 doesn't exist, there are only 2 elements.

 ---